luangrezende/flappy-bird-python/README.md

 ![Platform](https://img.shields.io/badge/platform-windows%20%7C%20macOS%20%7C%20linux-lightgrey)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

 A clean and simple Flappy Bird clone built with Python and Pygame.
-What started as a basic recreation turned into a little experiment with configurable gameplay - because sometimes you want the game to be easier, sometimes harder, and sometimes you just want to tweak things until they feel right.
+What started as a basic recreation turned into an experiment with dynamic difficulty - because the best games adapt to challenge you as you improve!

 ## 🚀 Quick Play Options